xockcin/whytarot/DIARY.md

 -Make the X-out button look nicer.

 -Figure out and fix the bug that makes the menu appear at the beginning.

+## 3/2/21

+Breaking news!
+I've decided to turn this website into a general-purpose portfolio page for myself.
+The title of the website will be "The Code Fool".
+The splash modal will have a picture of The Fool, and the quote from Blake.
+This may be my first branch!